immerjs/immer/readme.md

 ## Currying

-`produce` can be called with one or two arguments.
-The one argument version is intended to be used for currying.
+Passing a function as the first argument to `produce` is intended to be used for currying.
 This means that you get a pre-bound producer that only needs a state to produce the value from.
 The producer function gets passed in the draft, and any further arguments that were passed to the curried function.

 For example: